versus/konfig/README.md

 }
 ```

-The precendence of sources for reading values is as follows:
+The precedence of sources for reading values is as follows:

   1. command-line flags
   2. environment variables